waipingng/ML-course-fp/README.md

 (Numeric value of a target horse’s feature) ÷ (mean value of the same feature across the other horses in the race).
 This normalized metric is used to compare how a horse's feature stands relative to the rest of the field in the same race
 * AVG_Speed_Mean
 - The average of historical average speeds of all other horses in the same race (excluding the target horse).
+This implies the competition degree in the group and can also give indirectly recognization of the speed of target horse.
 * Top3_Percentage
 - For each horse, this is the percentage of past races in which the horse finished in the top 3.
 * Top3_Percentage_Mean